Dharinesh/Django-Practice/README.md

 # Django-Practice
-A repository monitoring all the Django Learning and Experimenting progresses form scratch
+A repository recording all the Django Learning and Experimenting progresses form scratch